agent-based-information-flow-simulation/agents-assembly-translator/DOCS.md

 ### Parameters <a name = "message-scope-parameters"></a>
 `PRM name: Name, type: {float}` - Creates a new message parameter of specified type. `name` cannot be `sender`, `type`, `performative`.

+## Graph Scope <a name = "graph-scope"></a>

+### Parameters <a name = "graph-scope-parameters"></a>
+`SIZE value: Integer` - Sets the size of the graph.

+`DEFG agent_type: Name, amount: Float[%], connections: {Float, dist_normal, dist_uniform, dist_exp} [, DistArgs]` - Creates a new agent type with specified `amount` of agents and number `connections`.
+If the `amount` ends with `%`, then the percent refers to the size of the graph; else, it does not respect the size of the graph.
+The number of connections can be specified as a number or distribution.
+In the case of a fixed number, each agent will have the same number of connections.
+In the case of a distribution, each agent will have the number of connections drawn from the distribution.